 Many of Natra's competitors were adopting significant sustainability strategies.
-Companies representing more than 60% of global chocolate production had committed to operate fully sustainable chocolate value chains by 2025, and they were already making significant progress toward meeting that goal.
 Barry Callebaut, for example, reported that in the 2019-2020 fiscal year, products containing 100% sustainable cocoa accounted for 37% of its production volume.10

-Natra had recently adopted a new Sustainability Strategy 2026 (Appendix 2).
+Natra had recently adopted a new Sustainability Strategy 2026 (Figure A2).
 Going beyond the company's commitment to net-zero carbon emissions, the strategy focused on transforming Natra's activities in areas that included both responsible sourcing and environmental concerns - issues central to the sustainable sourcing of cocoa beans.